AbrJA/anomaly-detector/README.md

 ## Usage

-Prepare your data: Place your training data and test data in some place, for instance, inside the datasets/ folder.
+- **Prepare your data**: Place your training data and test data in some place, for instance, inside the datasets/ folder.
 Ensure both files have timestamp and value columns.

-Configure the config.json file: Update the file paths and model parameters in config.json to match your needs.
+- **Configure the `config.json` file**: Update the file paths and model parameters in config.json to match your needs.

     file_train: Path to the training data.
     file_test: Path to the test data.